pnevyk/major-init/README.md

 - initializes empty Git repository
 - creates .gitignore with node_modules/
+- create LICENSE file with license you chose
 - if you use GitHub it will add remote url to your GitHub repository

 ### npm